top of page

 Kindergarten: Shadow Puppets

-Kindergarteners made their own hand puppets and used flashlights to explore how shadows are created from objects that block light.
+The kindergarteners made hand puppets and used flashlights to explore how shadows are created from objects that block light.
 They discovered that shadows can be shrunk, enlarged and manipulated in various ways.
+This new knowledge motivated them to ask how clouds form their shapes, which was a fun and educational next step.

 kindergarten stem